PaaulCB/worlds-rabbits/README.md

 - _Navegation Bar_

   - The navegation bar includes links to each section of the website (Info, Fun Facts and Contact Us).
-  - Also there is a dropdown menu for the navegation bar on smaller screens.
+  - Also there is a dropdown menu for the navegation bar in smaller screens.
   - This section will allow the user to easily navigate across all the sections of this website.

     ![Navegation Bar](assets/images/navbar.jpg)